alexandrenavarro/Model01-Firmware/README-WHY-MY-PERSONAL-LAYOUT.md

 * Delete/Cut a letter / word / line are really easy, useful also in a terminal (don't forget to customize your shortcuts of your terminal).

 ### Numpad layer
-* Numbre are really accessible through Backspace + homerow keys.
+* Number are really accessible through Backspace + homerow keys.

 ### Altgr layer
 * Altgr keys are really accessible through Space + left keys with some potential customizations.